 Downpipes must be compatible with the roof and gutter material and must comply with the 15-year durability requirement of the NZBC.

 Discharging water off an inert surface onto unpainted galvanised rainwater goods can cause corrosion.
-See 4.12B Inert Catchment.
+See 4.11B Normal Catchment.

 Horizontally run PVC downpipes and gutters require a greater provision for expansion than metal, particularly if they are painted a dark colour.
 Horizontally run PVC downpipes and gutters should have a maximum length of 9 m.